diantyapitaloka/Cross-Validation/README.md

 ```

 ## 🧊🍷🍵 Load Iris Dataset 🍵🍷🧊
 The dataset we will use the iris dataset.
-Then we divide the attributes and labels on the dataset.
+Then we divide the attributes and labels on the many dataset.
 ```
 iris = datasets.load_iris()
 ```